MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/account.md

 Determines whether Microsoft Advertising is allowed to automatically apply ad recommendations meant to help you boost ad performance.

 > [!WARNING]
-> AutoApplyRecommendations in Bulk API will be deprecated by November 30, 2022.
+> AutoApplyRecommendations in Bulk API is deprecated as of November 30, 2022.
 We strongly encourage you to use the new [Auto-apply Management interface](../guides/ad-insights-auto-apply-management.md) in Ad Insight API.

 [!INCLUDE[coming-soon](./includes/coming-soon.md)]